microsoft/terminal/doc/specs/#1043 - Set the initial position of the Terminal/spec.md

 Edge cases:

 1. Multiple monitors.
 The user should be able to set the initial position to any monitors attached.
 For the monitors on the left side of the major monitor, the initial position values are negative.
-2. If the initial position is larger than the screen resolution and the window left corner is off-screen, we should at least let user be able to see and drag the window back on screen.
+2. If the initial position is larger than the screen resolution and the window top left corner is off-screen, we should let user be able to see and drag the window back on screen.
 One solution is to set the initial position to the top left corner of the nearest monitor if the top left is off-screen.
 3. If the user wants to launch maximized and provides an initial position, we should launch the maximized window on the top left corner of the monitor where the position is located.
+4. Launch the Terminal on a monitor with custom dpi.
+Changing the dpi of the monitor will not affect the initial position of the top left corner.
+So we do not need to handle this case.
+5. Launch the Terminal on a monitor with custom resolution.
+Changing the resolution will change the available point for the initial position.
+(2) already covers this case.

 ## UI/UX Design